onnx/onnx-tensorflow/doc/support_status.md

 |Where|-|-|-|-|-|-|-|-|**9**|9|9|9|Where|
 |Xor|**1**|1|1|1|1|1|**7**|7|7|7|7|7|Xor|

-ONNX-TF Supported Operators / ONNX Operators: 154 / 162
+ONNX-TF Supported Operators / ONNX Operators: 155 / 162

 Notes:
 1. Cast: Cast string to float32/float64/int32/int64 are not supported in Tensorflow.
+2. ConcatFromSequence: new_axis=1 not supported in Tensorflow.
-2. ConvTranspose: ConvTranspose with dilations != 1, or transposed convolution for 4D or higher are not supported in Tensorflow.
+3. ConvTranspose: ConvTranspose with dilations != 1, or transposed convolution for 4D or higher are not supported in Tensorflow.
-3. GRU: GRU with clip or GRU with linear_before_reset, or GRU not using sigmoid for z and r, or GRU using Elu as the activation function with alpha != 1, or GRU using HardSigmoid as the activation function with alpha != 0.2 or beta != 0.5 are not supported in TensorFlow.
+4. GRU: GRU with clip or GRU with linear_before_reset, or GRU not using sigmoid for z and r, or GRU using Elu as the activation function with alpha != 1, or GRU using HardSigmoid as the activation function with alpha != 0.2 or beta != 0.5 are not supported in TensorFlow.
-4. LSTM: LSTM not using sigmoid for `f`, or LSTM not using the same activation for `g` and `h` are not supported in Tensorflow.
+5. LSTM: LSTM not using sigmoid for `f`, or LSTM not using the same activation for `g` and `h` are not supported in Tensorflow.
-5. MaxPool: MaxPoolWithArgmax with pad is None or incompatible mode, or MaxPoolWithArgmax with 4D or higher input, orMaxPoolWithArgmax with column major are not supported in Tensorflow.
+6. MaxPool: MaxPoolWithArgmax with pad is None or incompatible mode, or MaxPoolWithArgmax with 4D or higher input, orMaxPoolWithArgmax with column major are not supported in Tensorflow.
-6. RNN: RNN with clip is not supported in Tensorflow.
+7. RNN: RNN with clip is not supported in Tensorflow.
-7. Resize: Resize required 4D input in Tensorflow.
+8. Resize: Resize required 4D input in Tensorflow.
 For opset 11, only the following attributes and inputs conbination are supported in Tensorflow:
 	1. mode=nearest, coordinate_transformation_mode=align_corners, nearest_mode=round_prefer_ceil, can use scales(*) or sizes.
 	2. mode=nearest, coordinate_transformation_mode=asymmetric, nearest_mode=floor, can use scales(*) or sizes.
 	3. mode=nearest, coordinate_transformation_mode=tf_half_pixel_for_nn, nearest_mode=floor, can use scales(*) or sizes.